goc9000/baon/doc/Full Language Reference and Tutorial.md

 will mean that all incoming text remaining after `match1` will be transfomrmed so as to replace all spaces with slashes.
 The `match2` specifier and all subsequent ones will operate on this modified version of the incoming text.

-Note that, like all context effects, modifications to the incoming text persist even across parantheses.
+Note that, like all context effects, modifications to the incoming text persist even across parentheses.
 For instance, in the sequence:

     m1  (m2  @m3->a3  m4)?  m5